French upright bass

 model: (see the Wan-Bernadel upright basses,

-the Laberte-Humberte firm whom made and sold some very famous basses
+was the Laberte-Humberte firm whom made and sold some very famous

-to named violin shops/makers in Paris who again, put their own labels
+basses to named violin shops/makers in Paris who again, put their

 Common characteristics of fine French